Nursing, BSN

 At the completion of the program, the student is prepared to:

-- Integrate liberal education as a basis for holistic nursing practice.
+- Integrate liberal education and nursing knowledge as a basis for clinical judgement.

-- Analyze data from information systems and health care technologies to promote safe, cost-effective, quality healthcare.
+- Incorporate informatics and health care technologies to promote safe, equitable, cost-effective, quality care.

-- Practice as an advocate in complex health care delivery systems.
+- Practice as an advocate to promote population health across the health care delivery continuum.

-- Communicate effectively as a member of the interprofessional healthcare team to promote optimal outcomes.
+- Communicate effectively as a member of the interprofessional healthcare team to deliver optimal person-centered care.

-- Engage in partnerships with diverse clients across the lifespan to promote health and prevent disease.
+- Engage in collaborative partnerships, advocacy, and policies with diverse populations across the lifespan to promote equitable health access, health promotion, and disease prevention.

 Progress Chart